Cooperzilla/ip-getter/readme.md

 # Ip Getter

-This tells you your ip adress(ipv4 adress).
+This tells you your ip address(ipv4 address).

 I made it because its anoying to look through what the ipconfig command prints out.